discord-php/DiscordPHP-Slash/README.md

 $client->run();
 ```

 This library only handles slash commands, and there is no support for any other interactions with Discord such as creating channels, sending other messages etc. You can easily combine the DiscordPHP library with this library to have a much larger collection of tools.
 All you must do is ensure both clients share the same ReactPHP event loop.
-In the future, there will be more integration between the libraries.
 Here is an example:

 ```php
 <?php